 So, let’s say your teen—driving age of course—goes out and lands a gig at the local grocery store as a bagger.
 He’s attending high school, participating in the marching band, and playing on the basketball team.
 Additionally, he has roughly an hour or two of homework every night.

 High schoolers are under more pressure than ever before, and we don’t want to overwhelm him.
 Research has consistently shown that working over the standard 20 hours a week limit negatively affects teens in a variety of ways, such as school performance, lack of sleep/impaired driving, and academic/behavioral problems.
-In 2011, researchers from the University of Washington, the University of Virginia, and Temple University issued a report finding that working more than 20 hours a week during the school year means an increased likelihood of lower grades and other academic issues, mainly because of sleep deprivation.
+In 2011, researchers from the University of Washington, the University of Virginia, and Temple University issued a report finding that working more than 20 hours a week during the school year results in an increased likelihood of lower grades and other academic issues, mainly because of sleep deprivation.
 Additionally, a study published in the Sociology of Education in the same year cited that working more than 20 hours each week leads to a higher dropout rate.

-High school students who worked at a moderate level (less than 20 hours per week) fared no different regarding academic performance or problem behavior than their peers who did not have a job.
+High school students who worked at a moderate level (less than 20 hours per week) fared no differently regarding academic performance or problem behavior than their peers who did not have a job.

 Based on everything I’ve read, a reasonable number of work hours during the school year for my son would be around 10, with the majority of those coming on the weekends.
 Additionally, his job should have supervision by an adult, and he should receive the proper training to ensure his safety.